Deepak Pauskar

 Deepak Chandrakant Prabhu Pauskar is an Indian politician.
 He was elected to the Goa Legislative Assembly from Sanvordem in the 2017 Goa Legislative Assembly election as a member of the Maharashtrawadi Gomantak Party.
-He was named Minister of Public Works and Museum in Pramod Sawant cabinet.
-Ajgaonkar and Pauskar joined the Bharatiya Janata Party in March 2019 thus minimizing Maharashtrawadi Gomantak Party to one seat in the Goa Legislative Assembly.
+He was Minister of Public Works and Museum in the first Pramod Sawant ministry.
+In March 2019, Babu Ajgaonkar and Pauskar joined the Bharatiya Janata Party thus minimizing Maharashtrawadi Gomantak Party to one seat in the Goa Legislative Assembly.